Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 >
 > It is best practice to URL encode any payload before embedding it in a request, even when characters _appear_ safe — proxies, WAFs, and application parsers all handle raw special characters inconsistently.
 Encoding ensures the payload arrives exactly as constructed.

-In our case, we can use CyberChef's URL Encode operation.
-Comparing the input and output helps us understand exactly what has been changed and reinforces what we've learned so far about how special characters are represented within the URL.
+In our case, we can use CyberChef's **URL Encode** operation.
+Comparing the input and output helps us understand exactly what has been changed and is a working example of what we've learned so far about how special characters are represented within the URL.
 ![RCE EncodeURL]({{ '/assets/img/htb-optimum/Optimum_RCE_EncodeURL.png' | relative_url }})

 For the final step, we'll use `sudo tcpdump -i tun0 icmp` to capture any incoming ICMP traffic.
 Once the capture is running, we can send the encoded URL request using the browser's address bar and watch for the results.